 PS: The Botanical Building and Lily Pond is an extremely popular spot and you’ll find many people here lingering to take a photo.

 17. Go Surfing

 It seems like just about everyone surfs in San Diego.
-There are surf schools along Mission Beach and Pacific Beach as well as rentals.
+And why wouldn’t you, it’s California, right?
 Just be sure to wear a wetsuit, the water’s freezing!

 18. Hang glide or Paraglide off Torrey Pines Cliffs